 - 3.1.
 Any Compensation Claim should be made within the prescribed time limit, be on any prescribed form and contain any prescribed information. - 3.2.
-In all cases, claimants should ensure that their claim form or claim letter together with any supplementary valuations, calculations or other information provides sufficient information to enable the compensating authority to understand the claim and how it is supported.
-A claimant may expect a compensating authority to request further information if it believes it has insufficient information about the claim. - 3.3.
-There is no prescribed form for a Compensation Claim related to compulsory purchase.
-However, the "Claiming Compensation for the Acquisition or the Occupation of Land Model Claim Form" ("Model Claim Form") can be used for certain types of Compensation Claim involving compulsory purchase of land or interests and/or the taking of temporary possession.
-The form and accompanying notes provide a guide as to the content needed for relevant Compensation Claims as well as the supporting documents6. - 3.4.
-Where there is a statutory prescribed form for making a claim, then the prescribed form should be used.
-In all other cases, claimants should clearly set out their Compensation Claim in writing following the principle set out in paragraph 3.2 of this protocol.
+In all cases, claimants should ensure that their claim form or claim letter together with any supplementary valuations, calculations or other information provides sufficient information to enable the compensating authority to understand the claim and how it is supported. - 3.3.
+There is no prescribed form for a Compensation Claim related to compulsory purchase situations.
+However, the "Claiming Compensation for the Acquisition or the Occupation of Land Model Claim Form" ("Model Claim Form") can be used for certain types of Compensation Claim involving compulsory purchase of land or interests and/or the taking of